Goblinpiyush/BLINKIT_DASBOARD/README.md

-An interactive Power BI Dashboard built to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution.
+🔍An interactive Power BI Dashboard built to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution.
 This comprehensive analysis provides insights into key performance indicators (KPIs) and trends.

-Key Performance Indicators (KPIs)
+📊Key Performance Indicators (KPIs)
 The dashboard tracks the following KPIs to provide a detailed view of Blinkit's performance:

 1)Total Sales: Measures the overall revenue generated.